wp-plugins/list-yo-files/readme.txt

 = 1.12 =

 * French version available.
 * File tables now use style sheets.
+You can turn it off and on in the Administer page.

 = 1.11 =